AP 3434 Responding to Sexual Harassment Under Title IX

 The Title IX Coordinator is responsible to oversee investigations to ensure timely resolution and compliance with Title IX and this procedure.

-Both Parties have the right to have a Process Advisor present at every meeting described in this section.
+Both Parties have the right to have a Process Advisor present at every meeting or proceeding described in this section.

 RCC will investigate Title IX formal complaints fairly and objectively.
-Individuals serving as Investigators under this procedure will have adequate training on what constitutes sexual harassment and how the RCCs grievance procedures operate.
-RCC will also ensure that Investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence and complies with this procedure.
+Individuals serving as investigators under this procedure will have adequate training on what constitutes sexual harassment, how the grievance procedures operate, and trauma-informed investigation techniques.
+RCC will also ensure that investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence and complies with this procedure.

 Notice of Investigative Interview